 Even in patients with vascular disease, Dr. Patel is able to reconstruct soft tissue through skin transplantation.
 He works closely with talented doctors and surgeons who specialize in other disciplines, such as vascular surgery, podiatry, and orthopedics to offer the best chance of preserving or restoring mobility and quality of life.

-What Can Be Treated With Limb Salvage Surgery?
+What Conditions Can Be Treated With Limb Salvage Surgery?

 Limb salvage surgery may help: